nnethercott/chat-rs/README.md

 tangible:
 - implement inference server based on gRPC ✅
 - k8s deployment + observability to check balancing with load tests
-- better telemetry
+- better telemetry (otel, tracing)
 - tracing and structured logging ✅
 - health check with probing (added later in the deployment to ensure service up and running) ✅
 - **minio** in deployment as a bucket for storing model weights
-- gRPC health probe k8s
+- gRPC health probe k8s ✅
   - there's also [this](https://github.com/grpc-ecosystem/grpc-health-probe) cli tool
   - another health endpoint would be the axum server itself
 - pipe/sync logs to an elasticsearch instance ?
-- [rust-cache](https://github.com/Swatinem/rust-cache) for reducing gh action times
+- [rust-cache](https://github.com/Swatinem/rust-cache) for reducing gh action times ✅
 - *graceful shutdown* for grpc and web services
 - project pivot idea: use the service as an embeddings type generation thing like meilisearch and implement a database
   - could try to do an from-scratch implementation of ann
   - **or** take inspo and use thread/process pool on worker machine to handle incoming inference requests